nishloadmaster/coreset_selection/README.md

 This project is a **full-stack local tool** to:

 ✅ Curate datasets for improving local AI models (with adjustable sampling factor).
-✅ Upload `.zip` files containing large image datasets (supports 50,000+ images, background extraction with stability).
+✅ Upload `.zip` files containing **images and videos**, with automatic frame extraction from videos.
+✅ Supports **large datasets (50,000+ images/frames) with background extraction and stability**.
-✅ View and manage uploaded images in a gallery with delete and preview.
+✅ View and manage uploaded images and extracted frames in a gallery with delete and preview.
 ✅ Dark/light mode toggle for comfortable use.
-✅ Clean, responsive frontend with clear tabbed navigation.
+✅ Clean, responsive frontend with clear tabbed navigation and toast notifications.

 ---